Improve your people skills by understanding these different communication styles so you can lead others more effectively

 The more you use your Adult, the better most interactions with others will go, (particularly if there is some 'heat' in the conversation).

 A word of caution ...
 If someone uses the Adult all the time, they are a fairly dull person to be around.
 Most people will find him or her clinical, remote and hard to warm up to.

 The Adult is analytical, fact-based, rational and calm and would say things like:

 The Adult is the most useful of the communication styles when tempers are up, and people are speaking at cross-purposes.

 The Child is the 'felt' part of you and is the storehouse of your creativity, curiosity and the desire to explore and understand.
 When a person is in the grip of feelings, (for example, their anger dominates their reason) we say their Child has taken over.

 Like the Parent, there are two aspects of the child: Natural and Adapted.
-However, the Adapted Child can be split into two further types: Rebellious and Compliant.
+However, the Adapted Child is split into two further types: Rebellious and Compliant.